shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/cell-edit/cell-edit.component.md

 The column definitions include the `editable` property, indicating if a column is editable or not.
 When set to `true` (and an edit template exists) the cell will include the CSS class **pbl-table-editable-cell**.

-The `editable` flag has no impact in `NegTableCellContext.startEdit()` but it might be used by plugins or by the developer to create *editing logic*
+The `editable` flag has no impact in `PblTableCellContext.startEdit()` but it might be used by plugins or by the developer to create *editing logic*

 For example, the directives `cellEditClick` / `cellEditDblClick` (**target-events** plugin) allow simple editing integration that